sadnamSakib/Lets-Go/README.md

          Go is not an object oriented language.It uses packages to handle dependencies.Packaging is also done in other programming languages but we can choose to not do it if we don't want to.Instead,in Go it is a feature of the language itself.
 It can be compared to implementing the idea of microservices in source code level.We can think of each package as a different micro service which can be accessed through an api.
          Every package should have a purpose and its name should be very specific to what it does.It can be compared to the single responsibility principle in OOP where each method should have only one responsibility.In this case each package should have a very specific purpose.
          Each package should respect its impact on resources and performance of the user.
-         Packages should be designed while keeping reusability in mind.This makes a package protable.Each package should be as decoupled as possible.
+         Packages should be designed while keeping reusability in mind.This makes a package portable.Each package should be as decoupled as possible.
     - ### **Concurrency** :
         One of the highlighting features of Go is its concurrency.
 Concurrent programming is not unique to Go ,other programming languages use threads to handle concurrency.
 But Go uses goroutines which are basically lightweight threads, therefore we can create thousands of these if we want.
 Now let's take a look at how concurrency is handled in Go.
         - Goroutines
                 A goroutine is a function that is capable of running concurrently with other functions.
 To create a goroutine we use the keyword go followed by the function name.
 This will create a new goroutine which will run concurrently with the main goroutine.
-                ```

                 package main
                 import "fmt"